 New Year’s Noises:

 Loud noises, firecrackers and party horns are fun for us, yet may cause anxiety for some dogs.
 So much so, they may attempt to escape.
-If your dog is prone to anxiousness, place him in a quiet room during the countdown to 2021.
+If your dog is prone to anxiousness, place him in a quiet room during the countdown to 2023.
 Include treats, puzzle toys and calming music on the radio or TV.
 For extreme anxiety-prone dogs, consider calming chews or vet-prescribed medications.
 CBD for pets is gaining popularity as a treatment alternative for a myriad of ailments including anxiety.
 We recommend Canna-Pet, King Kanine and HempMyPet for their quality sourcing, third-party testing and organic farming methods.
-You can preview all CBD product choices @ https://doolittlesdoghouse.com/shop/
+Dr. Becker’s Bites offers Calming Chews as well.
+You can preview our merchant product choices @ https://doolittlesdoghouse.com/shop/

 If you are hosting a festive party and need a quiet place for your dog to “park and bark”, consider our cage-free dog boarding service.
 We offer loving pet care for the daytime, evening and overnights, or extended care as needed.
 We would be happy to host your furry child in a quiet, loving home while you celebrate the season and ring in the New Year.